 - October 2, 3, 9, 10, 16 & 17

-Price is around $30 round-trip with additional fee for bicycles.
-We recommend calling — 410-425-2771 — rather than clicking through their unsecure website.
+The price is around $30 round-trip with an additional fee for bicycles.
+We recommend calling — 410-425-2771 — rather than clicking through their unsecure website, or click on the Smith Island website which has all the numbers and is secure.

 Tangier Island Ferry